How To Build a Good Relationship With Your Partner

 Life is not always bursting at the seams with fun things.
 And neither are relationships.

-It’s vital that we are creating fun and searching for joy and really sinking our teeth into those things.
+We must be creating fun and searching for joy and really sinking our teeth into those things.

 5) Focus on Communication Consistently